jbcoe/polymorphic_value/draft.md

 ## Custom allocators
 Custom allocators are not explicitly supported by `polymorphic_value`.
-Since all memory allocation and deallocation performed by `polymorphic_value` is done by copying and deletion, any requirement for custom allocators can be handled by suitable choices for a custom copier and custom deleter.
+Additional constructor(s) along with custom copiers and deleters can be added to support custom allocators.
+The sepcification the the additional constructors and copiers would depend on whether the allocator is to be used for only internal use or for allocation of the managed object too.

 ## Design changes from `cloned_ptr`